 The LG SM9500 is a 2019 upper mid-range UHD LED TV in LG's NanoCell series.
 It's the replacement of the LG SK9500 in LG's lineup and its competitors are the Sony X950G, the Vizio P Series Quantum, or other LED IPS TVs like the Sony X850F.
 Some might also compare it to some higher-end VA panels with the new wide angle technology, like the Samsung Q80R or Sony Z9F.

-The design of the LG SM9500 is excellent.
+The design of the LG 65SM9500PUA is excellent.
 The stand is plastic with a silver finish and supports the TV well.
 However, if you nudge the TV, it wobbles significantly.
 The back is very plain and made of good quality plastic.
 Cable management is serviced through the hollow neck of the stand.
 The entire construction feels solid and looks premium, and you shouldn't have any issues with the build quality of this TV.
 It's almost identical to LG's flagship Nanocell TV, the 75SM9970PUA, though it has an 8k resolution.

 The stand of the TV is plastic and resembles this year's SM8600, but with a metal finish.
 Although the stand supports the TV well, the TV wobbles a lot if nudged.